react-native-menu/menu/README.md

   /**
    * (Android and iOS13+ only)
    * - The action's image.
-   * - Allows icon name included in project or system (Android) resources drawables and (iOS)
+   * - Allows icon name included in project or system (Android) resources drawables and
    * in SF Symbol (iOS)
    * @example // (iOS)
    * image="plus"